PozitP/PozitP/README.md

-hey there. i writing code in visual studio code and webstorm) using arch linux <3
+hey there. i writing code in visual studio code and webstorm) using arch linux/windows 10 <3

 ╭─ ~ at 14:09:50
-╰─❯ code/webstorm
+╰─❯ code/vs